eXparity/hamcrest-date/README.md

 What is Hamcrest Date?
 -----------------
-Hamcrest Date is an extension library for the [Java Hamcrest][] matcher library which provides Matcher implementations for Java date types including LocalDate, LocalDateTime, ZonedDateTime, and Date.
+Hamcrest Date is an extension library for the [Java Hamcrest][] matcher library which provides Matcher implementations for Java date types including LocalDate, LocalTime, LocalDateTime, ZonedDateTime, and Date.

 Downloads
 ---------
-You can obtain Hamcrest binaries from [maven central][].
+You can obtain Hamcrest Date binaries from [maven central][].
 To include in your project:

 A maven project

     <dependency>
         <groupId>org.exparity</groupId>
         <artifactId>hamcrest-date</artifactId>
-        <version>2.0.1</version>
+        <version>2.0.2</version>
     </dependency>